jasonlau/Wordpress-User-Meta-Manager/readme.txt

 == Changelog ==

 = 2.0.7 =
-Fixed a bug which produced an extra unclosed div.
+Replaced depreciated eregi calls with other methods.
+Fixed some language bugs.
+Cleaned numerous PHP notices.
+Fixed a bug which caused custom user meta data to be unintentionally updated for all users.
+Added link to edit users in the User Login column.

 = 2.0.6 =
 Fixed a bug which threw an error while updating custom meta data.